swantron/swantron/content/posts/2025-12-31-chomptron.md

 Do you hate cooking blogs?
 Sure, we all do..

+It is embarrasing to say that I bought the domain name with that sort of thing in mind.
+I have some of our go-tos in texts from Katie and others that I have emailed to myself (from texts from Katie.)
+I parked some stuff on wordpress and promptly remembered that I hate wordpress about as much as I hate cooking blogs.
+We know what we have and what we like.. it wasn't a very practical idea.. no reason to host that sort of thing.
+But here I go yammering on like a food blogger..

-I built [Chomptron](https://chomptron.com) - an AI-powered recipe generator that turns whatever's in your fridge into actual recipes.
+Anyhow, I built [Chomptron](https://chomptron.com) - an AI-powered recipe generator that turns whatever's in your fridge into actual recipes.
 Bam.

 ![Chomptron in action](/uploads/2025/12/chomptron-screenshot.png)